CarlosETurcios/Conway-s-Game-of-Life-/README.md

 # Conway-s-Game-of-Life-
-This is a classic computer science project from the 70"s for a cellular automaton
+This is a classic computer science project from the 70"s for a cellular automaton.
+The Game of Life is a zero-player game devised by mathematician John Horton Conway in 1970.
+The game is determined by the initial state, requiring no further input.

 ## Game Rules